 But, I had to notice that even though I never felt lonely when I wanted to talk to someone, I still did not have that special someone.
 I spent most of my time at work or in front of my ham radio, where I had no real and lasting companionship.
-I was also gaining weight, which is why I tried several times to go on some weight loss program, but it never lasted.
+I was also gaining weight, which is why I always glance at this specific weight loss program chart to see where I’m at with my chunkiness.
 Deep down, I loved my life, but I also wanted to find someone to share it with.

 Then, out of the blue, one day, I got in touch with a woman on my amateur radio.
 She was living near me, just a few miles away, but I did not know her.
 We started talking, first a few times per week, then every day.
 When we really got to know a lot about each other, she told me that she was a breast cancer survivor.
 She felt as if the illness had isolated her from the rest of the world, but I immediately realized she was just a kind soul who wanted to feel loved.
 I understood that feeling because I had it too, so we arranged to meet.
 When I first touched her face a few days later, I realized that not even breast cancer could spoil her incredible inner beauty.